lemire/externalsortinginjava/README.md

 [![docs-badge][]][docs]
 [![Coverage Status](https://coveralls.io/repos/github/lemire/externalsortinginjava/badge.svg?branch=master)](https://coveralls.io/github/lemire/externalsortinginjava?branch=master)

-External-Memory Sorting in Java: useful to sort very large files.
+External-Memory Sorting in Java: useful to sort very large files using multiple cores and an external-memory algorithm.

 The versions 0.1 of the library are compatible with Java 6 and above.
 Versions 0.2 and above